naskichan/content-sorter/README.md

 Don't be scared if you use it in the wrong folder, before renaming the tool gives you a hint which files exactly get renamed to what and you have to confirm (UX; wooooo!)

 ## How it works
 Ehm.
 A shitton of regex basically.
 That makes it kinda unreadable but it was easy to code.
-But thats not what this segment is about :D
+Thats not what this segment is about tho :D

 ### Example
  `Awesome Series with LONG name S3E01 GerEngSub AAC 1080p WebDL x264-SubGroup.mkv`